HungryTurtleCode/htc_website/jekyll/_drafts/parallax-tests.md

 sectionOneCtrl
 {% endraw %}{% endihighlight %} should have been called.
 This is the controller defined in the beforeEach of the current describe block.
 If our code is working correctly, that controller should have been called whent he scroll was triggered.

 ***Note**: touching on the idea of making the test fail first we could comment out the event.scroll() line above.
 If we do that the scroll listener should never be called and therefore the controller for each section shouldn't be called either.
 So with that line commented out the assertion should now fail and therefore the test should fail.
-Uncommenting the line should then bring the test back into a passing state.*
+Uncommenting the line should then bring the test back into a passing state.*{:*}

-*Doing this kind of thing for each test we write is just a quick sanity check to make sure that the test is actually doing what we thing it should be.*
+*Doing this kind of thing for each test we write is just a quick sanity check to make sure that the test is actually doing what we thing it should be.*{:*}

 ### How does jest know how far we scrolled